GlEnv (Graphics Environment)

 Thread Safety Considerations

 OpenGL ES operations must be performed on the thread where the GL context was created.
-GlEnv
+GlEnv handles this by using a dedicated dispatcher for GL operations:

 - By default, a single-threaded executor is used to ensure all GL operations run on the same thread